-The Local Motion study ties its recommendations to various destinations or nodes of activity in the Village that are likely to attract bicycle traffic in the future.
-The report presents a series of conceptual infrastructure enhancements for broader community discussion prior to being finalized through engineering documents.
-At the end of this report, potential funding resources are identified.
+The study recommends improvements to various destinations or nodes of activity in the Village that are likely to attract bicycle traffic in the future, and presents a series of conceptual infrastructure enhancements for broader community discussion prior to being finalized through engineering documents.
 The enhancements identified include:

 - Enhanced crosswalks and signage at all Lamoille Valley Rail Trail crossings - Upgrading of the Main Street/Brickhouse Road intersection (e.g., extending sidewalk along Brickhouse Road, flashing beacons) to minimize potential conflicts with traffic through the corridor and pedestrian and cyclist traffic as well as traffic originating from the driveway of the house at that intersection. - Realignment of the Cedar Street/Main Street intersection to minimize conflicts among vehicular, bicycle and pedestrian traffic via that would reduce the number of vehicular lanes at the intersection.
 Two potential realignments are offered in the report. - A Crosswalk on Main Street linking the daycare on the west side of the street to the sidewalk on the east side. - Creating a sidewalk on School Street linking the Village to the Minimart, noting the difficulty presented by steep grades and utility lines along the corridor. - Changing the School Street/Main Street intersection into a simple "T" intersection, relocating the Tub and adding nearby seating to make it more of a local point of interest.
-A shorter-term solution would be to turn the intersection into a yield roadway by installing a variety of traffic calming measures to slow vehicular traffic. - Installing Speed Tables (portable "speed bumps") at various locations throughout the Village to slow traffic flow. - Removal of Centerlines on Main and School Streets as a means of slowing traffic.
+A shorter-term solution would be to turn the intersection into a yield roadway by installing a variety of traffic calming measures to slow vehicular traffic. - Installing Speed Tables (portable "speed bumps") at various locations throughout the Village to slow traffic flow. - Removal of center lines on Main and School Streets as a means of slowing traffic.
 While the State places centerlines on Class 2 highways, their removal in certain areas appears to slow traffic. - Creating "Edge Lane" Roads.
 For roads with at least 22 feet of paved right of way, "advisory bike lanes" can be created on either shoulder, leaving a single lane dedicated to only vehicular traffic.
 Vehicles can use the advisory lanes when no bikes are present or can easily be avoided.